hyperledger/bevel/examples/identity-app/README.md

 - Create environment variable for kubernetes config: `export KUBECONFIG=/home/blockchain-automation-framework/build/config`
 - Fill all variables in `value.yaml` file in helm [chart of alice](./charts/alice)
 - Create Helm release for Student Alice with command: `helm install --name alice examples/identity-app/charts/alice/`
-- If you reset the network, please delete the alice helm release manually: `helm delete --purge alice`
+- If you reset the network, please delete the alice helm release manually: `helm uninstall alice`

 ### Step 7
 Identity App is running and agents API via Swagger are available on IP address of your cluster with ports which you defined for your agents in `value.yaml` file.